Can You Weld Galvanized Steel? Best Beginner’s Guide

 Welding galvanized steel is infamous for poor weldability and the welder’s safety.
-But it’s a popular metal, and chances are you will weld with it at some point.
+But it’s a popular metal, and chances are you will weld it sooner or later.

 Simple home or small workshop projects or repairs that will take static loads are easy to weld.